The NCAA women’s golf selection show unveiled Kristin Simonsen on Monday as a regional qualifier

 Milberger joins Fresno State after leading the University of Montana for the past two seasons as its head coach for the women's golf team.

-Emily Loftin, the second head coach in Fresno State women's golf program history, enters her third season at the helm of the Bulldogs since being hired Aug.
+Emily Loftin, the second head coach in Fresno State women's golf program history, will enter her fourth season at the helm of the Bulldogs in the fall of 2016, since being hired on Aug.
 2, 2013.

 During Loftin's sophomore campaign in 2014-15 she led the Bulldogs to several all-time program bests, including lowest single-round (285-Mountain View Collegiate), lowest three-round score (871-Mountain View Collegiate) and lowest team season scoring average (298.71).
 Her squad also posted the most birdies (291) and eagles (6) in a single season in school history.